 Ready in 20 minutes, spaghetti aglio e olio is a classic Italian pasta dish that only requires a few ingredients.
 It's one of those inexpensive weeknight meals that proves that simple can be delicious!

 A quick and delicious pasta dinner is a go-to for many families.
-This classic Italian spaghetti with garlic and olive oil is one of those dishes that you can whip up any day of the week since it calls for ingredients that are shelf stable and probably already in your pantry.
+Similar to pesto pasta and cherry tomato pasta this classic Italian spaghetti with garlic and olive oil is one of those dishes that you can whip up any day of the week since it calls for ingredients that are shelf stable and probably already in your pantry.

 Table Of Contents: